Velyorix/codovia-backend/README.md

-# TechPedia - Backend
+# Codovia - Backend

-Backend API for **TechPedia**, an open-source interactive wiki platform designed to centralize knowledge on web development technologies and modules.
+Backend API for **Codovia**, an open-source interactive wiki platform designed to centralize knowledge on web development technologies and modules.
 This backend, developed with PHP, provides RESTful API endpoints to manage content, users, and permissions.
-The project is licensed under the Apache License 2.0 and is designed to work seamlessly with the TechPedia frontend.
+The project is licensed under the Apache License 2.0 and is designed to work seamlessly with the Codovia frontend.

 ## Table of Contents